Twins: Individual Identities and Common Bonds

 The situation is different for same-sex fraternal twins.
 Most fraternal twins do not look alike, although some fraternal twins look more or less alike than others.
 They are unlikely to be confused for one another and will typically have different tastes and talents that will lead them in different directions.
 Developing an identity apart from the twin is not as difficult as in the case of identical twins.

-However, people usually outside the family like to compare and contrast fraternal twins, even giving them labels such as the “smart twin” or the “athletic twin.”
+However, people usually outside of the family like to compare and contrast fraternal twins, even giving them labels such as the “smart twin” or the “athletic twin.”
 These comparisons are unfair and insensitive and may cause the twins to move apart from one another or to view their twinship with disdain.
-I have always believed that any problems twin encounter often come from outside their twinship.
+I have always believed that problems that twins encounter often come from outside their twinship.

 Opposite-sex twins are in a unique position.
-Girls typically mature ahead of boys—socially, physically and intellectually.
+Girls typically mature ahead of boys—socially, physically, and intellectually.
 They tend to “mother” their brothers, who may enjoy the attention and protection.
-However, the boys from these pairs need time away to develop their own personalities and interests, so it is important for parents to be mindful of what transpires between male-female twins.
+However, the boys from these pairs need time away to develop their own personalities and interests; it is important for parents to be mindful of what transpires between male-female twins.
 Of course, these twins will never be confused for one another because of their different sex.
-And their interests are likely to diverge, so that developing independent identities should not be difficult, so long as the boy is given some time on his own.
-Not all opposite-sex twins will have this experience, but many will.
+And their interests are likely to diverge; developing independent identities should not be difficult, as long as the boy is given some time on his own.
+Not all opposite-sex twins have this experience, but many do.

-A word of advice to twins who attend school together, regardless of whether it is primary school, high school or college: Never sit together in class!
+A word of advice to twins who attend school together, regardless of whether it is primary school, high school, or college: Never sit together in class.
 I have dealt with a number of situations involving accusations of cheating because (mostly) identical twins turn in very similar tests and assignments.
-I believe these charges are unfair and I do what I can to protect the identity and self-concept of the twins involved—as well as to educate their school official and instructors about twins and their behaviors.
+These charges are unfair and I do what I can to protect the identity and self-concept of the twins involved—as well as to educate their school officials and instructors about twins and their behaviors.